check-spelling/auth0-verified-email-address-change/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under an MIT LICENSE.
 Please see the [LICENSE](LICENSE) file for more info.